-Once done, client information can be attached or retrieved using the following two functions (both members of Nwa):
+Once done, client information can be attached or retrieved using the following two functions (both members of NWA):

+'''

+ref_ptr<ClientInfo> NWA::getClientInfo(Key st) const

+'''

-''' ref_ptr<ClientInfo> Nwa::getClientInfo(State st) const Returns the client-specific information associated with the given state, st. '''
+Returns the client-specific information associated with the given state, st.

+'''

+void NWA::setClientInfo(Key st, ref_ptr<ClientInfo> ci)

+'''

-''' void Nwa::setClientInfo(State st, ref_ptr<ClientInfo> ci) Sets the client-specific information, ci, associated with the given state, st. '''
+Sets the client-specific information, ci, associated with the given state, st.

-Client information is tracked through the use of ref_ptrs, so the programmer must consider the standard aliasing and lifetime considerations imposed by using smart pointers.
-(ClientInfo supplies the count field needed by ref_ptr.)
-Operations that clone client information, such as copying an NWA, can also result in changes in aliasing: if the client information for states p and q are aliased in NWA N that is then copied to NWA N', the "copies" of p and q in N' will have separate copies of the client information.
+Client information is tracked through the use of ref_ptrs , so the programmer must consider the standard aliasing and lifetime considerations imposed by using smart pointers.
+(ClientInfo supplies the count field needed by ref_ptr .)
+Operations such as copying an NWA that clone client information can also result in changes in aliasing: if the client information for states p and q are aliased in NWA N that is then copied to NWA N', the "copies" of p and q in N' will have separate copies of the client information.

-In addition, you may wish to subclass Nwa itself.
+In addition, you may wish to subclass NWA itself.
 There are several virtual helper functions that are called during intersection and determinization to compute the client info for the resulting automaton; these can be overriden to customize the behavior.
 (This design is an instance of the "template method" design pattern.)

-The list of these helper methods is:
+- The list of these helper methods is:

 - intersectClientInfoInternal

 - intersectClientInfoCall

 - intersectClientInfoReturn

 - mergeClientInfo

 - mergeClientInfoInternal

 - mergeClientInfoCall

 - mergeClientInfoReturn